OOPSDINOSAUR/RL_safety_model/README.md

 6. Split the data and create OOD

 To run the data preprocessing:
 1. To obtain the raw data, follow the instructions in the Preliminaries, Patient_Selection and Final_Integration folders in data_preprocessing.
-You will need to insert your path in the scripts.
 2. Within the parent directory, run data preprocessing
 ```
 python3 Data_Preprocessing/run.py